Psycarlo/node-ts-mysql-mongodb-jest/README.md

 2. Add and fill .env.development file based on .env.example

-3. Run MySQL and MongoDB
+3. Run MySQL, MongoDB and Docker

 4. Create MySQL Database and Table